twurple/twurple/docs/auth/providers/refreshing.md

 authProvider.addUser('125328655', tokenData);
 ```

-## Getting the initial token using an OAuth code
+## Getting the initial token using the Authorization Code Grant Flow

-If you received an OAuth authorization code from Twitch's Authorization Code Flow,
+If you received an OAuth authorization code from Twitch's Authorization Code Grant Flow,
-you can use that to directly get a suitable {@link AccessToken} object using the `exchangeToken` function:
+you can use the `exchangeCode` function to get a suitable {@link AccessToken} object:

 ```ts twoslash
 // @module: esnext